Computationally Efficient Estimation of Localized Treatment Effects for Multi-Level, Multi-Component Interventions to Address the Opioid Crisis: Conclusions

 Beyond methodological advances, the broader impact of this framework lies in its potential to inform policy decisions at the county and state levels.
 We envision that the proposed framework could serve as the computational backbone of an interactive decision-support tool designed to support policy exploration workflows used by public health agencies, such as the Centers for Disease Control and Prevention (CDC).
 Such a tool would enable decision makers to explore projected outcomes under alternative treatment allocations across multiple counties and years without requiring exhaustive simulation.
 By leveraging the metamodel, county-level projections of overdose mortality and OUD prevalence could be generated for arbitrary intervention combinations, along with associated credible intervals to support uncertainty-aware comparisons across strategies.
+We emphasize that this framework operates under a model-based prediction paradigm: the estimated localized treatment effects are derived from a calibrated simulation model rather than directly from observational outcomes.
+As such, their accuracy and policy relevance depend on the validity of the underlying simulation model, including its calibration and structural assumptions.

-\paragraph*{Future Work}\mbox{}\\ In the current framework, the GPR provides point estimates for the coefficients of the outcome-level response function that links naloxone and buprenorphine levels to overdose deaths.
-A promising research direction involves transitioning these coefficients not as fixed values but as random variables with full probability distributions.
+\paragraph*{Limitations and Future Work}\mbox{}\\ We conclude by outlining the main limitations of the study, focused on the Pennsylvania case study, together with the future directions they motivate.
+First, while the current framework already quantifies uncertainty in the estimated coefficients through the GPR posterior, a promising direction is to build on this posterior as an added Bayesian step that extracts information more efficiently.
 In such a formulation, the GPR posterior would define informative prior distributions over the response-function coefficients, which could then be updated using additional simulation or observational data within a Bayesian model.
 The Bayesian model would then combine these priors with observed simulation data through Bayes’ theorem to obtain posterior distributions for each coefficient.
 This hierarchical formulation propagates uncertainty from the GPR into the final coefficient estimates, supports sequential updating as additional data are collected, and provides a principled basis for model assessment.
 Overall, the framework transforms the metamodel from a predictive surrogate into a probabilistic inference framework that yields comprehensive uncertainty quantification for policy evaluation.